programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    - **twitter_username**: Your Twitter username (do not include @ symbol).
    - **github_username**: Your GitHub username.

-   The changes you made to the *baseurl* and *url* lines will let your site run from the same files both locally on your computer and live on the Web, but **doing this changed the URL where you'll see your local site from now on** (while [Jekyll is running](#section3-1)) from localhost:4000 to **localhost:4000/JekyllDemo/** (substituting your website folder name for *JekyllDemo* and remembering the last slash mark).
+   The changes you made to the *baseurl* and *url* lines will let your site run from the same files both locally on your computer and live on the Web, but **doing this changed the URL where you'll see your local site from now on** (while [Jekyll is running](#section3-1)) from localhost:4000 to **localhost:4000/JekyllDemo/** (substitute your website folder name for *JekyllDemo* and remembering the last slash mark).

-   In the screenshot below, I have deleted the initial commented lines 1-6 as well as the commented text stating what "description" does (not necessary, just to show you can delete comments that you don't care about seeing!):
+   In the screenshot below, I have deleted the initial commented lines 1-6 as well as the commented text stating what "description" does (not necessary, just to show you can delete comments that you don't care about seeing!) as customized the rest of the file as instructed above:

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-16.png)

-5. Save the file, and start (or stop and restart) the website, then visit **localhost:4000/JekyllDemo/** (substituting your website folder name for *JekyllDemo* and remembering the last slash mark) to see your customized local site:
+5. Save the file, and start (or stop and restart if it's currently running) the website, then visit **localhost:4000/JekyllDemo/** (substituting your website folder name for *JekyllDemo* and remembering the last slash mark) to see your customized local site:

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-17.png)

 ### Where (and what) is everything? <a id="section4-2"></a>

-To get a sense of how your site works and what files you'd experiment with to do more advanced things, here are some notes on what each thing in your current website folder does.
-Remember to always open and edit any files with your text editor (e.g. TextWrangler) and not a word processor (e.g. not Microsoft Word or anything that lets you add formatting like italic and bold), to prevent invisible formatting characters from being saved in the file and messing up the website.
-If you just want to start adding content to your site and make it public, skip to the next section.
+To get a sense of how your site works and what files you'd experiment with to do more advanced things, here are some notes on what each folder or file in your current website folder does.
+Remember to always open and edit any files with a text editor (e.g. TextWrangler) and not a word processor (e.g. not Microsoft Word or anything that lets you add formatting like italic and bold); this prevents invisible formatting characters from being saved in the file and messing up the website.
+If you just want to start adding content to your site and make it public, you can [skip to the next section](#section5).

 ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-18.png)

-- **_config.yml** is covered in the subsection above; it provides basic setting information about your site, such as the site's title and additional possibilities like how to structure links to posts (e.g. should they follow the pattern MySite.com/year/month/day/post-title?).
+- **_config.yml** is discussed [above](#section4-1); it provides basic settings information about your site, such as the site's title and additional possibilities like how to structure links to posts (e.g. should they follow the pattern MySite.com/year/month/day/post-title?).
 - **_includes** folder has files that get included on all or certain pages (e.g. code to make the header contain your site title and main menu on every page of the site)
-- **_layouts** folder contains code that controls how the pages on your site look (default.html), as well as customizations of that code to further style blog posts (post.html) and pages like the About page (page.html)
+- **_layouts** folder contains code that controls how the pages on your site look (default.html), as well as customizations of that code to further style blog posts (post.html) and pages (page.html)
 - **_posts** folder holds the individual files that each represent a blog post on your website.
 Adding a new post to this folder will make a new blog post appear on your website, in reverse chronological order (newest post to oldest).
-We'll cover adding blog posts in the next section.
+We'll cover adding blog posts in the [next section](#section5-2).
 - **_sass** folder holds SCSS files that control the visual design of the site
 - **_site** folder is where the HTML pages that appear on the web are generated and stored (e.g. you'll write and save posts as Markdown files, but Jekyll will convert these to HTML for display in a web browser)
 - **about.md** is an example of a Jekyll *page*.
 It's already linked in the header of your website, and you can customize its text by opening and writing in that file.
-We'll cover adding more site pages in the next section.
+We'll cover adding more site pages in the [next section](#section5-3).
-- **css** folder holds CSS converted from SCSS
+- **css** folder holds CSS converted from SCSS that controls the visual design of the site
-- **feed.xml** lets people follow the RSS feed of your blog posts.
+- **feed.xml** lets people follow the RSS feed of your blog posts
-- **index.html** controls content on your sites homepage.
+- **index.html** controls the structuring of content on your site's homepage

 ## Writing pages and posts <a id="section5"></a>